-Student Computer Center
+Student Computer Center 503.399.5043 (Salem Campus) 503.316.3238 (Yamhill Valley Campus) go.chemeketa.edu/computerlab

-go.chemeketa.edu/computerlab

 Enrolled students are welcome to use this open computer center for Chemeketa-related coursework.
 Computers run the Windows operating system and many common software applications used in Chemeketa courses.
-Instructional technicians are available to help students with the software applications.
-Printing and photo copying is available for a small charge.
-The center is located on the Salem campus in the Library in Building 9, second floor.
+Instructional technicians and tutors are available to help students with the software applications.
+Printing and photo copying are available for a small charge.

+The Salem Campus center is located in the Library in Building 9, second floor.
 Student ID card required (available at the Bookstore).